NM-TAFE/ipriot-nms-org-template/org/code-style-guide.md

 ## Final Notes

 1. Consistency is key.
-When in doubt, always maintain consistency with the existing codebase.
+Always prioritize maintaining consistency with the existing codebase.
 If in doubt, ask a senior developer for guidance.
+Generally, refactoring solely for style consistency is not recommended.
 2. Recommended: use tools like `ruff` to check your code against these standards.
 3. Remember, these guidelines are meant to help you write better code, not to restrict your creativity.
 There may be situations where breaking a rule leads to more readable code.